rohanaluri/ADP-Summer-Intern/README.md

   - Aggregates results per vendor (process_document) and compares to ground_truths (compare_with_ground_truth) to report overall and per-vendor accuracy.

-  - Tracks token usage/cost via get_openai_callback; expects llm, templates, examples, and vendor_pdfs from config.
+  - Tracks token usage/cost via get_openai_callback and expects llm, templates, examples, and vendor_pdf variables from configuration.